Article

 Risk consulting Internal audit Health care

-Thanks to the regulations set out by the Hospital Price Transparency Rule and the No Surprises Act, pricing simplicity and clarity for hospitals is the new standard.
+Thanks to the regulations set out by the Hospital Price Transparency Rule and the No Surprises Act, patient billing rights, pricing simplicity and clarity around hospital price transparency is the new standard.
 While each policy has different rules and requirements, they share a similar goal of requiring hospitals to publicly disclose their charges in a transparent, accessible manner so that patients are provided information on medical costs.

 This considerable gap is attributable to three key challenges that many hospitals face when seeking to achieve compliance: